ssugar/OldBlog/Fabric/UsingArcGISInFabric.md

 ![noModuleFound](./arcgisNoModuleFound.png)

 ## Correct Installation Method
-This method will install the ArcGIS python module with it's --no-deps option which doesn't force pip to try and install all it's dependencies.
+This method will install the ArcGIS python module with its --no-deps option which doesn't force pip to try and install all its dependencies.
 You'll also manually install all the core required dependencies.

 ```python
 %pip install ujson